Course

 How many people do you know who have told you that their baby was a ‘surprise?’

-Approximately 45-50% of all pregnancies are unplanned or unintended (28).
-For this reason, women of childbearing age (ages 15-44) are encouraged to focus on their health, whether they are currently planning a pregnancy or not.
-Women whose pregnancies are unplanned are at higher risk of premature labor, preterm delivery, and having a low birthweight baby (3).
-Preterm labor and preterm birth occur before 37 completed gestation weeks (34).
-A low birthweight infant is an infant who weighs less than 2500 g (5.5lb) at the time of birth (14).
-Also, women who are unhealthy or have underlying health problems are at increased risk of having pregnancy-related issues such as gestational diabetes or pregnancy induced hypertension (3).
+Women whose pregnancies are unplanned are at higher risk of premature labor, preterm delivery, and having a low-birth-weight baby (2, 27).
+Preterm labor and preterm birth occur before 37 completed gestation weeks (27).
+A low birthweight infant is an infant who weighs less than 2500 g (5.5lb) at the time of birth (26).
+Also, women who are unhealthy or have underlying health problems are at increased risk of having pregnancy-related issues such as gestational diabetes or pregnancy-induced hypertension (2).

 Quiz Questions